Dáil Elections 2024 – Predicting the Northern Six Counties…

-David Nesbitt is a husband, father and Presbyterian in the fine tradition of McCraken and Neilson.
+David Nesbitt is a husband, father and Presbyterian in the fine tradition of McCracken and Neilson.
 He obtained a PhD in Computer Science from Queens and likes to nerd out on election coverage.

 Following last year’s shocking decision to call a snap Border Poll on New Years Day 2024 and the even more shocking (but not unprecendented) result of 55% in favour of Northern Ireland re-unifying with the Irish Republic, the waning months of 2024 have been interesting to say the least.
 As we come up to election time for the Northern 6 counties of Ireland, now would be a good time to take an educated guess (and it is just a guess) at who the first 72 TDs might be.